Magical Princess Minky Momo: International releases

 Despite international distribution, North American audiences initially only received the 1985 OVA, Yume no naka no Rondo.
 The English dub release was produced by Harmony Gold and distributed on VHS by Celebrity Home Entertainment in 1987, titled Gigi and the Fountain of Youth.
 In 2015, William Winckler Productions released Harmony Gold's English dub of the original series in 13 compilation films through Amazon Prime Video.
 Crunchyroll streamed the original series under the title Fairy Princess Minky Momo.

+The Hong Kong-based Animation International produced a Chinese dubbed version of the 1991 Ashi Productions series for Taiwanese audiences, with Jutong Cultural Enterprises JSC receiving broadcast rights.
+Jia Yu International syndicated and broadcast the series in Taiwan after 2009.

 Impact and influence

-While aimed at young girls with the goal of selling toys, the original series attracted a considerable number of older male fans and alongside Creamy Mami, the Magic Angel, is credited as one of the originators of the lolicon otaku subculture.
+While aimed at young girls with the goal of selling toys, the original series attracted a considerable number of older male fans.
+Alongside Creamy Mami, the Magic Angel, Magical Princess Minky Momo is credited as one of the originators of the lolicon otaku subculture.
 Though this unintended audience allegedly disgusted Ashi Productions founder Sato Toshihiko, it helped the show gain a strong 10% viewer share, leading to its run being extended from 50 episodes to 63.

 Episode 46 of the original series has become infamous due to its depiction of Momo dying after being hit by a truck carrying toys.
 In an issue of Japanese anime magazine OUT, series writer Takeshi Shudo explained that this was due to the toy sponsor Popy pulling their funding due to poor merchandise sales, despite strong ratings.
 Furious with this decision, Ashi Productions revolted and killed the character off at the end of the episode.
 While the character's death was only temporary, the sequence was seen as a trailblazer that allowed later magical-girl productions to deal with darker themes.
 The episode, alongside the last, later inspired a Japanese urban legend linking the series to natural disasters.

 In 1993, Hiroshi Takada won JASRAC's International Award for his work on the first TV series.

 The original series ranked 70th in TV Asahi's 2005 poll of the most popular anime.